mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/15Five-high-fives-connector.md

 Before you create a Microsoft Graph 15Five Priorities connector, you must:

 1. Set up an HR administrator in 15Five.
 Create a 15Five account with HR administrator permission.
 2. Create a company API key and get an access token.
-As an HR administrator, go to the Integrations admin setting page.
+As an HR administrator, go to the Integrations admin setting page in 15Five.
 Create a company API key and get the access token.

 ## Get started